AjayUmasankar/SongTags/NOTES.md

 *****************JS LEARNINGS ******************
 this.divEl.addEventListener("click", (evt: any) => evt.stopPropagation()); so that parent element event handlers arent called

+The total width of the label element is equivalent to the textbox that it covers!
+Their width animations also match, making it seamless!

 *****************TYPESCRIPT LEARNINGS*****************
 In TypeScript, just as in ECMAScript 2015, any file containing a top-level import or export is considered a module.